centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ## Before you start

+This procedure only applies if you are able to set up a database cluster with a dedicated VIP.
+The Centreon cluster and the database cluster will be independent.

 ### Disclaimer

 It is strongly recommended that your HA is installed by Centreon Professional Services.
 You may implement HA yourself **only** if: